sridhar51120/vs-code_extension_sample/luminous-fortune-search-blog/README.md

-# luminous-fortune-blog-example README
+# luminous-fortune-search-blog README

-This is the README for your extension "luminous-fortune-blog-example".
+This is the README for your extension "luminous-fortune-search-blog".
 After writing up a brief description, we recommend including the following sections.

 ## Features